Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with INTEGRAL: Observations and data reduction

 \subsection{SUZAKU}

-\ls\ was observed with {\em{Suzaku}} \citep{Serlemitsos07} from September 9 to 15, 2007, for $\sim$ 200 ks covering one and half orbital period.
-We followed the data reduction processes from \citet{Takahashi09}, who reported the spectral results.
-The standard criteria is applied to screen the Hard X-ray Detector \citep[HXD,][]{Takahashi07} data by using the ftools command aepipeline.
-The time averaged spectrum of \ls\ was extracted.
-The HXD-PIN background is dominated by three components, i.e., the time-variable instrumental background (non-X-ray background (NXB)), the cosmic X-ray background (CXB) and the Galactic ridge X-ray emission (GRXE).
-We used the similar methods as introduced by \citet{Takahashi09} to obtain all the background spectra.
+\ls\ was observed with {\em{Suzaku}} \citep{Serlemitsos07} from September 9 to 15, 2007, for $\sim$ 200 ks covering one and half orbital periods.
+We followed the data-reduction processes from \citet{Takahashi09}, who reported the spectral results.
+For the XIS data analysis, the cleaned events were obtained using the ftools command {\tt aepipeline}.
+We separately extracted the source spectra in INFC and SUPC phases from a circular region with a radius of 3\arcmin.
+The corresponding background spectra were extracted in a source-free region with the same radius.
+We combined the spectra from the XIS0 and XIS3 to increase the source photons.
+The RMF and ARF files were generated using {\tt xisrmfge} and {\tt xissimarfgen}, respectively.
+The standard criteria are applied to screen the Hard X-ray Detector \citep[HXD,][]{Takahashi07} data using the ftools command {\tt aepipeline}.
+The time-averaged spectra in INFC and SUPC phases of \ls\ were extracted.
+The HXD-PIN background is dominated by three components, namely the time-variable instrumental background (nonX-ray background (NXB)), the cosmic X-ray background (CXB), and the Galactic ridge X-ray emission (GRXE).
+We used similar methods to those introduced by \citet{Takahashi09} to obtain all the background spectra.
+However, we chose an updated RMF file ae\_hxd\_pinhxnome4\_20080129.

+We used an absorbed power-law model to fit the joint \suzaku/XIS-HXD spectra, and found that $N_{\rm H}$ are $0.74\pm0.03$ and $0.76\pm0.03$ in units of $10^{22} \,{\rm cm}^{-2}$, and the power-law index is $1.51\pm0.02$ and $1.60\pm0.02$ for the INFC and SUPC phases, respectively.
+The results are consistent with the values reported in \citet{Takahashi09} at 1$\sigma$ confidence level.